 - If you add a dependent to any benefit plan, you must provide proof of eligibility (i.e., marriage license, domestic partner documentation, birth or adoption certificate, legal custody paperwork, etc.).
 Eligible dependent criteria can be reviewed at the Benefits Eligibility Policy webpage.

 - Beneficiary designations can be updated through MySlice for your life insurance policy or TIAA for your retirement account.

-- While you’re in MySlice, review your personal information, such as your address, military status, tax withholding information, direct deposit and emergency contacts, and make any changes.
+- While you’re in MySlice on the Employee Home page, review your personal information, such as your address, military status, tax withholding information, direct deposit and emergency contacts, and make any changes.

 - Log in to MySlice.
 From Nov.
-2-13, click on the Open Enrollment icon within MySlice to begin the enrollment process.
+1-12, click on the Open Enrollment tile located on the Employee Home page within MySlice to begin the enrollment process.
 If you do not know your NetID or password, visit Self-Serv or call 315.443.2677.